EqualExperts/dbt-unit-testing/README.md

 We can think of a dbt model as a function, where the inputs are other models, and the output is the result of its SQL.
 A unit test in dbt would be a test where we provide fake inputs to a model, and then we check the results against some expectations.

-However, a model in dbt can belong to a long chain of models (see image below), each transforming the data in its own rules.
+However, a model in dbt can belong to a long chain of models, each transforming the data in its own rules.
 We could test a model by providing fake inputs to the first models in that chain and asserting the results on the final model.
 We would be checking all the intermediate transformations along the way.
 This, on the other end, could be called an integration test.

 These integration tests are harder to write because we have to think of how the data is transformed throughout all those models until it reaches the model we want to test.
 However, they provide an extra level of confidence.
 As usual, we need to keep a good balance between these two types of tests.